THE DIFFERENCE BETWEEN DIGITAL AND SMART SIGNAGE

 It is time to connect with audience members and build up a relation instead of creating intrusive advertisements to fight for the attention of new customers.
 This goes just as well for the private as the public sector.
 People expect the personalisation and ease they are used to online in the real world as well.

 Understanding the user and growing with them is what made all of the current tech giants so big.
 Google knows what you are looking for, Facebook knows what you want to see, and Uber knows where you plan to go.

 Companies need to offer the same services on location.
 Collecting consumer data might be more strenuous, but not impossible.
-There are a few inherit qualities to touchpoint marketing that make it possible to start measuring and experimenting.
+There are a few inherit qualities to smart signage that make it possible to start measuring and experimenting.